firoagni/ai-development-tutorials/README.md

 ### Quick Start Path
 If you're already familiar with APIs and want to focus on Azure OpenAI specifics:
-- **Express Path**: Tutorials 2 → 3 → 8 → 10 → 11 → 12 (Core concepts only)
+- **Express Path**: Tutorials 2 → 3 → 8 → 9 → 10 → 11  (Core concepts only)
 - **Full Path**: Follow steps 1-11 for comprehensive understanding

 ### Migration Path
 - Tutorial 12 provides direct comparison and migration guide from Chat Completions to Responses API

 ### MCP Development Path
-- Tutorial 14 demonstrates how to create MCP servers that expose your functions to AI systems:
+- Tutorial 14 demonstrates how to create MCP servers that expose your functions to AI systems
-  1. Local MCP server using FastMCP
-  2. HTTP-based MCP server
-  3. Dockerized MCP server deployment

 ## Getting Help